Generalized Kullback-Leibler Divergence Loss: Related Work

 \minisection{Knowledge Distillation} The concept of Knowledge Distillation (KD) was first introduced by Hinton et al.~\cite{kd}.
 It involves extracting ``dark knowledge'' from accurate teacher models to guide the learning process of student models.
 This is achieved by utilizing the KL loss to regularize the output probabilities of student models, aligning them with those of their teacher models when given the same inputs.
 This simple yet effective technique significantly improves the generalization ability of smaller models and finds extensive applications in various domains.
 Since the initial success of KD~\cite{kd}, several advanced methods, including logits-based~\cite{cho2019efficacy, furlanello2018born, mirzadeh2020improved, yang2019snapshot, zhang2018deep, dkd, huang2022knowledge} and features-based approaches~\cite{fitnets, crd, ofd, at, revkd, heo2019comprehensive, heo2019knowledge, kim2018paraphrasing, park2019relational, peng2019correlation, yim2017gift}, have been introduced.
-This paper decouples the KL loss into a new formulation, \textit{i.e.}, DKL, and addresses the limitation of KL loss for application scenarios like knowledge distillation.
+While prior works~\cite{DBLP:journals/corr/abs-2010-01809,xiang2020learning,li2022nested} have explored tackling the long-tailed problem with KD, the proposed DKL in this paper bridges the connection between the imbalanced learning and KD from a different perspective and could generalize to more general settings beyond the long-tailed problem.

 \minisection{Other Applications of KL Divergence Loss} In semi-supervised learning, the KL loss acts as a consistency loss between the outputs of weakly and strongly augmented images~\cite{sohn2020fixmatch, tarvainen2017mean}.
 In continual learning, KL loss helps retain previous knowledge by encouraging consistency between the outputs of pre-trained and newly updated models~\cite{chaudhry2018riemannian, lee2017overcoming}.
 Additionally, KL loss is also applied to enhance model robustness to out-of-distribution data~\cite{hendrycks2019augmix, zhu2023prompt,zhu2023debiased}.